LightsOut is a grief education social enterprise that teaches young adults how to navigate death and grief - before they're in crisis mode.

 Robyn developed educational materials and taught health promotion, including grief, in schools.
 She is a casual academic, and recently authored Policy 101; Policy Practice Transformed; a technical manual for policy workers in the field.

-As the Director, ‘herstory’ of grief as a young person has fostered her interest in grief education from the gecko.
+As the Director, ‘herstory’ of grief as a young person has fostered her interest in grief education from the get go.
 She is advising and guiding research and educational materials and joins Bianca with her pledge to inform young people about death and grief, making grief easier.

 DISCLAIMER